Icyrockton/FVA/README.md

 CUDA_VISIBLE_DEVICES=0 python ./main.py
 ```

-The other four baseline models are in the following directories
+The other four baseline models are in the following directories.
 ```text
 gcn
 ├── Deepcva             # DeepCVA model